theblockstalk/upgradeable-proxy/README.md

 #### 3.3.3 Still to research

 TODO
+* Test if a new storage variable can be used in new functions (not pre-existing functions)
 * Change access modifier pure to view.
 * Change return type
 * remove events